aecobb53/weatherman/docs/testing.md

 In terminal (this is fine to run wherever as long as you have `behave` installed).
 Make sure you are in the man directory.
-Sadly i havnt found a good way to pass arguments to the behave testing so i update the `docker-compose.yml` file when i dont want to run everything.
+Sadly I havnt found a good way to pass arguments to the behave testing so I update the `docker-compose.yml` file when I dont want to run everything.

 `behave` - Full behave run